 Eeeek!!
 It’s September now, can you believe it?
-Only 3 more months to Christmas and we are not ready with any of our Christmas presents (not even made a list yet).
+Only 3 more months to Christmas and we are not ready with any of our Christmas presents (although we have made a list).
 Are you?

 If you’re like us then you’ll appreciate this particular post, which will give you a rundown of the best gifts for the new baby that no one ever thinks of.